Landlords Gas Safety Certificates, CP12

 Are you a landlord in or around Maldon?

-You’re probably aware that your gas appliances, chimneys and flues must be checked annually for your tenants and that it’s a legal requirement to ensure your property is safe.
+You’re probably aware that your gas appliances (such as Boilers), chimneys and flues must be checked annually for your tenants and that it’s a legal requirement to ensure your property is safe.

 Gas safety checks are required annually to prove your property is safe.
 Certificates are required to show your tenants and letting agents.
 In some instances, insurers may ask to see the certificate also.
 If a tenant asks to see a certificate landlords are obliged to produce one by law.